fokouarnaud/FeatherFace/scripts/README.md

 ---

 **Note**: For interactive development, prefer using the Jupyter notebooks:
-- `notebooks/01_train_evaluate_featherface.ipynb` for V1 baseline
+- `notebooks/01_train_evaluate_featherface.ipynb` for V1 baseline (teacher model with proven optimizations)
-- `notebooks/04_train_evaluate_featherface_nano_b.ipynb` for Nano-B Enhanced 2024 training
+- `notebooks/04_train_evaluate_featherface_nano_b.ipynb` for Nano-B (V1 Clone + Bayesian pruning)

-These scripts are optimized for command-line usage and batch processing.
+These scripts are optimized for command-line usage and batch processing with V1 architectural preservation focus.